 When Charles Darwin originally set forth his evolutionary theory, he maintained that the forms of living organisms change slowly and continuously from generation to generation and that over many millions of years these changes bring about new species and higher categories of organisms.
 One immediate implication of this theory was that the fossil record of ancient plant and animal life should display a continuum of fossilised life forms ranging from the most primitive to the most advanced.
-Given that organisms tend to leave occasional fossilised remains, scientists naturally expected to a petrified motion picture of evolutionary history entombed in the earth's sedimentary rocks.
+Given that organisms tend to leave occasional fossilised remains, scientists naturally expected to find a petrified motion picture of evolutionary history entombed in the earth's sedimentary rocks.

 But in Darwin's time it was well known that the fossil record did not actually reveal such a picture.
-On the contrary, paleontology had observed that distinct plant and animal species tended to appear abruptly in the fossil strata without recognizable antecedents.
-Each species remained essentially unchanged throughout the strata bearing its fossilized remains.
+On the contrary, paleontology had observed that distinct plant and animal species tended to appear abruptly in the fossil strata without recognisable antecedents.
+Each species remained essentially unchanged throughout the strata bearing its fossilised remains.
 Fossils yielded practically no evidence of gradual change from one species to another.

 Darwin admitted that the fossil evidence, far from supporting his theory, seemed directly to contradict it.
 He responded by proposing that the fossil record was drastically incomplete.
-The innumerable intermediate life forms required by his theory must have existed, he claimed, but they had left no recognizable traces in the fossil deposits known in his time.
+The innumerable intermediate life forms required by his theory must have existed, he claimed, but they had left no recognisable traces in the fossil deposits known in his time.
 Darwin suggested that further research would undoubtedly uncover many of these missing forms, and their discovery would vindicate his theory.

 For many years orthodox evolutionary opinion has adhered to Darwin's basic views.
 But dissenting voices have increasingly been heard.
-At the meeting in Chicago, Niles Eldridge, a paleontologist from the American Museum of Natural History in New York, declared: "The pattern we were told to find for the last 120 years does not exist."3 Despite intense effort, several generations of paleontologists have found few examples in which one fossil species seems to transform gradually into another, and some researchers say none at all have been found.
+At the meeting in Chicago, Niles Eldridge, a paleontologist from the American Museum of Natural History in New York, declared: "The pattern we were told to find for the last 120 years does not exist" .
+Despite intense effort, several generations of paleontologists have found few examples in which one fossil species seems to transform gradually into another, and some researchers say none at all have been found.

 According to Eldridge and Gould, evolutionary changes take place in short bursts separated by long periods during which the forms of living organisms remain static.
 A typical species will arise from an earlier species in a "geological microsecond" -- a period of a few thousand years that appears like an instant from the multimillion-year perspective of geological time.
 Also, a species will not arise through a gradual modification of its parent population.
 Rather, it will arise when a tiny group that has been isolated from the main population, perhaps by a geographical barrier, is rapidly transformed.